oneill-aoifesarah/projecttwo-historypoliticsquiz/README.md

 - **Next Question**

-- Hovering on the buttong will trigger hover effect, highlighting the button in a darker shade of blue
+- Hovering on the button will trigger hover effect, highlighting the button in a darker shade of blue

 - Clicking on the button will bring the user to the next question